 How common is vaccine-induced myocarditis?

 Though we don’t know the true incidence, vaccine-induced myocarditis seems uncommon.
 According to the CDC, “The highest reporting rates were among males aged 12−17 years and those aged 18−24 years (62.8 and 50.5 reported myocarditis cases per million second doses of mRNA COVID-19 vaccine administered, respectively)”.
 This translates to about 1 in 16,000 for the highest risk group, males ages 12-17 years.
-Israel, however, reported a higher rate of myocarditis, between 1 in 3,000 to 1 in 6,000 males ages 16-24 years.
+Israel, however, reported a higher rate of myocarditis, from 1 in 3,000 to 1 in 6,000 males ages 16-24 years.
 We will better learn the true incidence over time, however likely the worst is over.
-Vaccine rates have been dropping steadily in the US, including for young people most at risk for myocarditis.
+Vaccination rates have been dropping steadily in the US, including for young people most at risk for myocarditis.

 Is vaccine-induced myocarditis mild?